semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The `checkout` command supports the `--use-cache` flag.
-The purpose of that flag is to tell `checkout` to get the contents of the GitHub repository from the Semaphore Cache server
+The purpose of that flag is to tell `checkout` to get the contents of the GitHub repository from the Semaphore Cache server instead of the GitHub servers because it is faster.

+If there is no cache entry for the active GitHub repository, the functionality of the `--use-cache` flag will create it.

 When using the `--use-cache` flag, `checkout` supports the following environment variables:

-   - `SEMAPHORE_GIT_CACHE_AGE`: This environment variable specifies how often the cache for that GitHub repository will be updated.
+   - `SEMAPHORE_GIT_CACHE_AGE`: This environment variable specifies how often the cache for that GitHub repository will get updated.
 Its value is always in seconds and by default it is `259200`, which is 3 days.
+The value that you are going to choose depends on your project and how ofter it gets updated.
+   - `SEMAPHORE_GIT_CACHE_KEEP`: Each time there is an update to the cache, the key in the Cache server is also being updated.
+Before updating the key, the previous key that is related to the current project is deleted.
-   - `SEMAPHORE_GIT_CACHE_KEEP`: This environment variable
+     This environment variable tells Semaphore Cache server to keep a history.
+     The default value of `SEMAPHORE_GIT_CACHE_KEEP` is `0`.

 ### Examples